Mow higher (1-2 inches), mow regularly, and leave the clippings.

 How much is one inch of water a week?

 Scatter tuna cans or other straight-sided containers on your lawn, turn on the sprinkler, and check the time.
 When most cans have 1 inch of water in them, turn off the sprinkler and check how long it ran.
-Now you know how long to run your sprinkler each week in summer, if you want to keep your lawn green.
+Then you know how long to run your sprinkler each week in summer, if you want to keep your lawn green.

 Or let lawns go brown and dormant – they’ll bounce back in fall!